barryclark/jekyll-now/_posts/2017/2017-01-13-The-Rose-King-Review.md

 ![The Rose King!](/images/theroseking/box.jpg){: .float-right}
 <h2>Prelude</h2>

 Originally published in 1997 (with a theme of farmers and ranchers), then reprinted in 1999 as part of KOSMOS's 2-player series, Rosenkönig was never really an easy game to find in the US.
-Last year Thames & KOSMOS brought a new reprinting of the states, titled The Rose King.
+Last year Thames & KOSMOS brought a new reprint to the states, titled The Rose King.
 The game brings almost a nostalgic feeling back when playing, and really fits well into the KOSMOS 2-player frame of mind.

 <h2>Play</h2>